syssiproject/sispop-logging/README.md

-# Oxen Logging - C++ spdlog helpers
+# Sispop Logging - C++ spdlog helpers

-This repository contains code for interacting with spdlog for logging from Oxen C++ program (oxen-core, oxen-storage-server, lokinet).
-It is mostly a small amount of wrappers/functionality around spdlog that aids how we apply logging in Oxen core programs.
+This repository contains code for interacting with spdlog for logging from Sispop C++ program (sispop-core, sispop-storage-server, lokinet).
+It is mostly a small amount of wrappers/functionality around spdlog that aids how we apply logging in Sispop core programs.

 Most notably what this adds around vanilla spdlog is more robust handling of log categories, and automatic file/line-number handling *without* needing to resort to macros.